 Quality cars rarely disappoint.
 So being sure you are buying a quality car is often the key to reliability and, ultimately, satisfying motoring.
-Quality is closely allied with reliability when we talk about cars; quality cars and their components break less frequently.
+Quality is closely aligned with reliability when we talk about cars; quality cars and their components break less frequently.

-QDR: Quality, Durability and Reliability
+Quality, Durability and Reliability

-- Be reliable – quality cars don’t break down as often, offering savings on running costs and a reliable means of transport.
+Quality cars don’t break down as often, offering savings on running costs and a reliable means of transport.

-- Deliver what’s promised – quality car manufacturers have gained that reputation because they make cars that are suited to their purpose, whatever that might be.
+Quality car manufacturers have gained that reputation because they make cars that are suited to their purpose, whatever that might be.
 An affordable vehicle that does its job with minimum fuss is just as entitled to be called 'quality' as an expensive sports car that turns heads.

-- Be well constructed – like any quality product, a quality car is robustly constructed and finished with attention to detail.
+Like any quality product, a quality car is robustly constructed and finished with attention to detail.

-- Offer components that do their jobs well – quality cars are made with quality components that team up with robust construction to perform well consistently.
+Quality cars are made with quality components that team up with robust construction to perform well consistently.

-- Stand the test of time – superior construction combining superior components will offer more resistance to wear and tear.
+Superior construction combining superior components will offer more resistance to wear and tear.

-- Hold value well – quality cars might not always be the most expensive to buy but all the elements listed here combine to mean that they lose less value through depreciation.
+Quality cars might not always be the most expensive to buy but all the elements listed here combine to mean that they lose less value through depreciation.